visheshvs/Chat_with_P6_Schedule/README.md

 ```

 The assistant will:
-- Show a list of available databases (from both XER and PDF sources)
+- Show a list of available databases (from both P6 XER and PDF sources)
 - Let you select which database to query
 - Accept natural language questions about the data

 Example Interaction:
 ```
-Welcome to the XER Database Query Assistant!
+Welcome to the Schedule Database Query Assistant!

 Available databases:
 1. project1_database.db